Greece bans 'heavy' tourists using donkeys

 The animals "should not be loaded with a weight excessive in size, age or physical condition," the Greek Ministry of Rural Development and Food instructed.

-The guidelines were circulated to island regions after the department received "multiple complaints and publications on the living conditions and well being of domestic animals" over the busy summer period.
+The travel guidelines were circulated to island regions after the department received "multiple complaints and publications on the living conditions and well being of domestic animals" over the busy summer.

-Santorini has a hilly terrain and donkeys are often required to travel through pathways too narrow for cars.
+Santorini has steep terrain, and donkeys are often required to travel through pathways too narrow for cars.
 Activists have also complained about their treatment by their owners.

 Footage of overweight tourists riding the animals prompted a backlash on social media in July, and a petition calling for an end to their use as transportation received more than 100,000 signatures.